ghshen1/ghshen1.github.io/_pages/about.md

 * 2025-07-28: Our paper titled [Wasserstein generative regression](https://doi.org/10.1093/jrsssb/qkaf053), co-authored with Shanshan Song, Tong Wang, Jian Huang and Yuanyuan Lin, has been accepted by *Journal of the Royal Statistical Society, Series B*.

-* 2025-06-07: Our paper titled [Deep Neural Newsvendor](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4582188), co-authored with Jinhui Han and Minghu, has been accepted by *Management Science*.
+* 2025-06-07: Our paper titled [Deep Neural Newsvendor](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4582188), co-authored with Jinhui Han and Ming Hu, has been accepted by *Management Science*.

 * 2025-04-08: Our paper titled [Deep Mutual Density Ratio Estimation with Bregman Divergence and its Applications](https://doi.org/10.1080/01621459.2025.2507437), co-authored with Dongxiao Han, Siming Zheng, Xinyuan Song, Liuquan Sun and Jian Huang, has been accepted by *Journal of American Statistical Association*.